-We now make a preliminary argument for the conclusion that there is a non-negligible chance that some AI systems will be sentient within the decade.
-Given the problem of other minds, we might not ever be able to achieve certainty about whether other minds, including artificial minds, can be sentient.
-However, we can still clarify our thinking about this topic as follows: First, we can ask how likely particular capacities are to be necessary or sufficient for sentience, and second, we can ask how likely near-future AI systems are to possess these capacities, given the evidence.
-We suggest that when we sharpen our thinking about this topic in this way, we find that we would need to make some surprisingly bold estimates in order to confidently conclude that near-future AI systems have only a negligible chance of being sentient.
+Given the problem of other minds, we might not ever be able to achieve certainty about whether other minds, including artificial minds, can be conscious.
+However, we can still clarify our thinking about this topic as follows: First, we can ask how likely particular capacities are to be necessary or sufficient for consciousness, and second, we can ask how likely near-future AI systems are to possess these capacities, given the evidence.13 We suggest that when we sharpen our thinking about this topic in this way, we find that we would need to make surprisingly bold estimates about the probability of particular capacities being necessary for consciousness and the probability of these capacities being unmet by near-future AI systems in order to confidently conclude that near-future AI systems have only a negligible chance of being conscious.

-Of course, a major challenge for making these estimates is substantial uncertainty not only about how AI capabilities are likely to develop but also, and especially, about which capabilities are likely to be necessary or sufficient for sentience.
-After all, sentience in the sense we are using the term (that is, the ability to consciously experience positive or negative states like pleasure or pain) requires consciousness (that is, the ability to consciously experience anything at all), and debates about consciousness are ongoing.
-Some scientists and philosophers accept theories of consciousness that set a very high bar and imply that relatively few beings can be conscious.
-Others accept theories that set a very low bar and imply that relatively many beings can be conscious.
-Others accept theories that fall between these extremes.
+Of course, a major challenge for making these estimates is substantial uncertainty not only about how AI capabilities are likely to develop but also, and especially, about which capabilities are likely to be necessary or sufficient for consciousness.
+After all, debates about consciousness are ongoing.
+Some scientists and philosophers accept theories of consciousness that set a very high to survival and reproduction).
+For more on non-conscious agency, see Delon et al. (2020) and Delon (n.d.).
+For more on nonconscious life functions, see Goodpaster (1978) and Vilkka (2021).